 Incorporation of these protocols into Proposed Project construction activities should minimize potential for disturbances leading to an adverse change of a historical resource, and no known registered or eligible historic resource is located where ground disturbance would occur.
 Therefore, any adverse effect related to the change of a historical resource would be a less than significant impact.

-Figure 10 Area of Potential Effect for the Proposed Project (Undertaking) b) No known archaeological resources have been documented in the areas where ground disturbance would occur.
-However, there is potential for previously unknown archeological resources to be discovered during ground disturbance activities.
+No known archaeological resources have been documented in the areas where ground disturbance would occur.
+However, there is potential for previously unknown archaeological resources to be discovered during ground disturbance activities.
 To address this potential and avoid substantial adverse change in the significance of an archaeological resource, mitigation measures have been recommended for incorporation into all construction activities.
 In addition to the mitigation measures discussed in item (a) above, a protocol for the unanticipated discovery of archaeological resources would be established.
 This protocol would specify that all construction activities within a 100-foot radius would halt in the event pre-contact or historic-era archaeological resources are encountered during construction.
 This would be followed by an inspection of the find by a Secretary of the Interior-qualified archaeologist within 24 hours.
-If the find is deemed pre-contact6, affiliated Native American Tribal representatives would be invited to evaluate the find.
+If the find is deemed pre-contact7, affiliated Native American Tribal representatives would be invited to evaluate the find.